AionSystem/AION-BRAIN/innovation-lab/CDIP/AV-UBI-Specification-stack/README.md

 ## Origin

-Built solo, on fumes, with no budget, no team, and no institutional backing.
+Built solo.
+No budget, no team, no institutional backing.

-Every framework in AION-BRAIN and every component in this stack was produced the same way: late nights, relentless constraint harvesting, and an uncompromising commitment to epistemic honesty.
+Every framework in the AION-BRAIN ecosystem and every component in this stack was produced under the same conditions: relentless constraint harvesting, uncompromising epistemic standards, and the conviction that formal honesty about what we don't know is more valuable than premature claims about what we do.

-Imagine what becomes possible with real resources and the right collaborators.
+The stack is conceptually closed.
+What comes next requires the right collaborators, a simulation environment, and resources to move from CONCEPTUAL to PHYSICS-CONSISTENT to deployed.
+If you can contribute any of those things at the level this work demands — the conversation is worth having.

 ---

 ## License

 Open source.
-All specifications in this repository are freely available for use, adaptation, and implementation.
+All specifications freely available for use, adaptation, and implementation.
 Attribution appreciated.

 ---